wp-plugins/nextgen-facebook/readme.txt

 * `NGFB_PEM_FILE` : When the "Verify SSL Certificates" option is checked, PHP's curl function needs a certificate authority file.
 Define the NGFB_PEM_FILE constant in your wp-config.php file to change the default location used by NGFB.

+* `NGFB_WP_CACHE_EXPIRE` : Expiration time for data saved in the WordPress object cache.
+The default value is 300 seconds.

 == Screenshots ==

 1. An Example Settings Page from [Underwater Focus (Underwater Photography by Jean-Sebastien Morisset)](http://underwaterfocus.com/).